Pigmassacre/mBreak/specs2/11_shadow_system.md

 Shadow* CreateStandardShadow(ShadowManager* manager, void* parent, Rectangle* parent_rect);
 ```

+This is the most common shadow type used by most game objects including balls, paddles, blocks, and powerups.

 ### Particle Shadow

 Smaller, more transparent shadow for particles, designed to fade away: